Table of contents

 git checkout -b <future-branch-name> when we want to pull an existing branch.

-git checkout <future-branch-name>, git will check if we have that branch in our local repo.
+git checkout <future-branch-name>, Git will check if we have that branch in our local repo.

-When it can't find that branch, it will look for the branch on the
+It will look for the branch on the

 We want to make sure that we enter the exact branch's name as in the

 7. Why do we want to make a habit of running

 - We can make sure in which branch we're currently in.

 - We can be aware of any changes that we haven't added or committed.

 - We can see warnings if our branch is ahead or behind the remote branch, etc.

 8. Why do we want to avoid anything with